-3.6.1 Contracting Office
+3.5.1 Contracting Office

-The contracting office provides:
+The contracting office or other designated individual in accordance with operating unit policy provides:

 - a.
 Preliminary review of type of agreement and contractual implications; - b.
-Review of content and associated documentation for completeness and compliance with this chapter; - c.
-Approval and signature for Determination and Findings (D&F) for Economy Act agreements with outgoing funds; and - d.
-Best Interest Determination.
+Review of content and associated documentation for completeness and compliance with this chapter; and

-3.6.2 Office of General Counsel Assistant General Counsel for Finance and Litigation - Contract Law Division
+- c.
+Approval and signature for Determination and Findings (D&F) for Economy Act agreements with outgoing funds.
+This must be performed by a contracting officer. - 3.5.2 Office of General Counsel Assistant General Counsel for Finance and Litigation - Contract Law Division

-The Contract Law Division provides preliminary review of interagency agreement for assisted acquisition to determine appropriate use and identify contractual issues.
+The Contract Law Division provides preliminary review of interagency agreements for assisted acquisition to determine appropriate use and identify contractual issues.
 This review occurs as soon as the requirement is identified as an assisted acquisition.

-3.6.3 Office of General Counsel Assistant General Counsel for Administration - General Law Division
+3.5.3 Office of General Counsel Assistant General Counsel for Administration - General Law Division